 Moringa Seeds: PKM-1 Moringa Oleifera Seeds

-Moringa is incredibly fun and satisfying to plant as it’s a fast growing tree that produces remarkably healthy leaves and seed pods.
-We had trees reach 13+ feet high last year when planted from seed earlier the same year!
+Moringa tree seeds are incredibly fun and satisfying to plant as it’s a fast growing tree that produces remarkably healthy leaves and seed pods.
+We’ve had trees reach 13+ feet high in a single growing season here in San Diego County!

-The 100 count of Moringa seeds come in a resealable, ziplock, foil package.
+The 100 count of Moringa tree seeds come in a resealable, ziplock, foil package.

 Moringa Oleifera Seed Details

-We carry both standard Moringa Oleifera seeds and the PKM1 variety of Moringa seeds.
-We have planted both seed types and use PKM1 seeds almost exclusively now because of the tremendous benefits.
+With so many Moringa seeds for sale we want to help you choose both the best quality of seed and also the right type of seed.
+We carry both Traditional Moringa Oleifera seeds and the variety known as PKM-1 Moringa seeds.
+We have planted both seed types and use PKM-1 seeds almost exclusively now because of the tremendous benefits.

-The PKM1 hybrid variety of Moringa oleifera seeds were developed at Periyakulam Horticultural College and Research Institute, Tamil Nadu.
-PKM1 seeds produce the largest yields of leaves and seed pods in the shortest period of time.
+The PKM-1 variety of Moringa oleifera seeds are considered by many the best Moringa seeds for sale.
+They were developed at Periyakulam Horticultural College and Research Institute, Tamil Nadu in 1989 and have been the main seed used by commercial growers since.
+These seeds are non-GMO and were developed by selective breeding for 6 generations.
+PKM-1 Moringa seeds produce the largest yields of leaves and seed pods in the shortest period of time.
 And don’t worry they have the same nutritional profile as the leaves and seed pods of the standard Moringa oleifera seeds.

 Here are some details on what to expect when you plant the PKM-1* variety of Moringa seeds.

 - More uniform tree to tree growth

-- Flowering starts within 90-100 days after planting and happens twice per year (in sub-tropical / tropical climate)
+- Flowering starts within 90-100 days after planting and happens twice per year (in a sub-tropical / tropical climate)

 - Early fruit-bearing with seed pods reaching edible maturity within 65 days of flowering